AkanWealth/waddle-api/README.md

 - Event Management: Orgarnisers, orgarniser staffs, and admins can create and update events, with guardians able to view published events.
 Event creation includes the ability to save drafts.

+- Booking Management: Organisers, organiser staffs, and admin can view bookings, with guardians able to book for a published event.

 ## Technologies Used

 - **Backend:** NestJS, TypeScript, Node.js